 Risks of laser gum surgery

 Like any surgical procedure, there are risks associated with laser gum surgery.
 Lasers are flexible and powerful tools that our surgeons have received extensive training to use effectively to benefit you.
-That extensive training and constant learning are necessary to ensure that the proper power levels and wavelengths are used to remove infected tissue without damaging health periodontal tissue.
+That extensive training and constant learning are necessary to ensure that the proper power levels and wavelengths are used to remove infected tissue without damaging healthy periodontal tissue.

 When is laser gum surgery not a treatment option for gum disease?

 The most advanced cases of periodontitis can not be treated with laser gum therapy.
-In those cases, traditional surgery is required to clean and reshape bone material, remove infected tissue, and to reshape the gums.
+In those cases, traditional surgery is required to clean and reshape bone material, remove infected tissue, and reshape the gums.
 Choosing between treatment options is not something you will do alone.
 We will carefully review your medical history and the current health of your teeth and gums to make recommendations as to the most appropriate approach to restoring your complete health.

-Gum disease affects as many as 85% of Americans.
+Gum disease affects as many as 50% of Americans.
 The good news is that it can often be prevented or arrested by simple dental care habits or early intervention by a dentist.
 The bad news is that poor dental habits or inconsistent checkups can mean gum disease advances to the point requiring surgery.
-The very best news, though, is that you may have the option of laser gum surgery to address serious periodontal disease quickly, painlessly and — with renewed attention to your oral health — permanently.
+The very best news, though, is that you may have the option of laser gum surgery to address serious periodontal disease quickly, painlessly, and — with renewed attention to your oral health — permanently.

 If you’re experiencing any symptoms of gum disease or want to discuss the full range of treatment options, we would love the chance to speak with you.
 Prioritize your gum health by requesting an appointment online or calling us at (209) 955-1500.